-"To sum up: Lord Naas took the country in 1857 with poor funds, no coverts, and few foxes.
-In five years he gave it up with all the coverts restored, full of foxes, and with a balance of money in hand-the subscriptions having increased by £500 a year.
+'To sum up: Lord Naas took the country in 1857 with poor funds, no coverts, and few foxes.
+In five years he gave it up with all the coverts restored, full of foxes, and with a balance of money in handthe subscriptions having increased by \pounds{500} a year.
 The gentlemen of the county are solely indebted to him for the present satisfactory state of the county as a great hunting country.
 He advocated the admission of members who would not have been admitted under the old rules, and did much thereby to popularise the Hunt.'
-The same friend remarks in a private letter1: 'We are indebted to Lord Naas for Kildare as it is-for its good sport and good-fellowship.'
-Perhaps a too enthusiastic estimate of the services of any single man; but Lord Mayo carried so intense a vitality alike into his work and his play, that he was apt to infect with enthusiasm all who came near him.

-1 Written in 1874.
+The same friend remarks in a private letter 1: 'We are indebted to Lord Naas for Kildare as it is-for its good sport and goodfellowship.'
+Perhaps a too enthusiastic estimate of the services of any single man; but Lord Mayo 1 Written in 1874.